Religion in Cyprus

-Religion in Cyprus is dominated by Eastern Orthodox branch of Christianity, whose adherents make up 73% of the total population of the entire island.
+Religion in Cyprus is dominated by the Eastern Orthodox branch of Christianity, whose adherents make up 73% of the total population of the entire island.
 Most Greek Cypriots are members of the autocephalous Greek Orthodox 'Church of Cyprus'.
 Most Turkish Cypriots are officially Sunni Muslims.
-There are also Baháʼí, Catholic, Jewish, Protestant (including Anglican), Maronite, Armenian Apostolic, and non-religious communities in Cyprus.
+There are also Baháʼí, Catholic, Jewish, Protestant (including Anglican), Armenian Apostolic, Sikh and non-religious communities in Cyprus.